 MEDICAL FACILITIES AND HEALTH INFORMATION: Medical facilities in Cameroon are extremely limited.
 Even in large cities, emergency care and hospitalization for major illnesses and surgery are hampered by the lack of trained specialists, outdated diagnostic equipment, and poor sanitation.
 Medical services in outlying areas may be completely non-existent.
 Doctors and hospitals often require immediate payment for health services in cash, and require family members or friends to locate and purchase any medical supplies they will need.
 Pharmacies in larger towns are well stocked, but in other areas many medicines are unavailable.
 Be aware of the potential for counterfeit medications, often very well packaged, at any location.
 You should carry your own properly-labeled supply of prescription and over-the-counter medicines.

-Malaria is a serious and sometimes fatal disease that is highly prevalent in cities and rural areas throughout Cameroon in all seasons of the year.
-If you will be visiting Cameroon, you will need to discuss with your doctor the best ways for you to avoid getting sick with malaria.
-A combination of strategies should be taken to diminish the chance of developing malaria and other mosquito borne illnesses such as dengue and yellow fever:
+Malaria is a serious and sometimes fatal disease.
+If you will be visiting Cameroon, you will need to discuss with your doctor the best ways for you to avoid malaria.
+Ways to prevent malaria include the following:

-If you become ill with a fever or flu-like illness while traveling in Cameroon, or for up to one year after returning home, you should seek prompt medical attention and tell the physician that you have traveled into a malarious area and what anti-malarial drugs you have been taking.
+If you become ill with a fever or flu-like illness while traveling in Cameroon, or for up to one year after returning home, you should seek prompt medical attention and tell the physician your travel history and what antimalarials you have been taking.

-Schistosomiasis is caused by a parasitic worm and is endemic in Cameroon.
-The larval stage of the worm burrows through the skin when in contact with contaminated fresh water.
+Schistosomiasis is endemic in Cameroon.
 Avoid wading, swimming, bathing, or washing in, or drinking from bodies of fresh water such as canals, lakes, rivers, streams, or springs.

-There is a very high incidence of diarrheal diseases, including cholera in Cameroon.
+There are periodic outbreaks of cholera in Cameroon.
 People in high-risk areas can protect themselves by following a few simple rules of good hygiene and safe food preparation.
 These include scrupulous washing of hands under running water, especially before food preparation and eating, thorough cooking of food and consumption while hot, boiling or treatment of drinking water, and use of sanitary facilities.
 Above all, be very careful with food and water, including ice.
 Please see this CDC webpage for additional advice.

-Yellow fever is a potentially fatal virus carried by mosquitoes but vaccine, required for entry into Cameroon, is very effective.
+Yellow fever can cause serious medical problems and the vaccine, required for entry into Cameroon, is very effective.
 Measles and meningitis are also present in northern Cameroon.
 You should be sure your vaccinations are current.
-Polio remains a threat in northern Nigeria and Chad, which share porous borders with Cameroon, adults should have one booster dose of polio vaccine (after completing the childhood series) before traveling and children should have received polio vaccine if they have followed the usual US childhood vaccine schedule.
+Polio remains a threat in northern Nigeria and Chad, which share porous borders with Cameroon.

 MEDICAL INSURANCE: You can’t assume your insurance will go with you when you travel.
 It’s very important to find out BEFORE you leave whether or not your medical insurance will cover you overseas.
 You need to ask your insurance company two questions:

 In many places, doctors and hospitals still expect payment in cash at the time of service.
 Your regular U.S. health insurance may not cover doctors’ and hospital visits in other countries.
 If your policy doesn’t cover you when you travel, it is a good idea to take out another policy for your trip.
 For more information, please see our medical insurance oversea s page.
 Please note that Medicare rarely pays for health care outside of the United State.